usefulalgorithm/usefulalgorithm/README.md

 - _Excelsior_, by Benny The Butcher
 - _Every Sound Has A Color In The Valley Of Night_, by Night Verses
 - _I LAY DOWN MY LIFE FOR YOU_, by JPEGMAFIA
-- _Under Tangled Silence_, by DjRUM
+- _Magic, Alive!_, by McKinley Dixon

 </details>